Quick tip for bloggers to see Pinterest repins and pin performance on individual pins on Pinterest even with the new stats!

 Not having that information anymore can make it difficult to gauge how your pins are doing compared to others in your niche.
 I had someone ask me this question recently, I did a little digging and am happy to report that Tailwind solves this problem too!

-This can help you get new ideas, see repins for popular pins, research what high performing pins look like, or just compare and contrast other pins to your own!
+This can help you get new ideas for all that fresh content, see repins for popular pins, research what high performing pins look like, or just compare and contrast other pins to your own!
 It’s a handy tool and I’m so glad someone asked me about it.

 Happy Pinning everyone!